libor-m/ngs-course/install.rst

 You don't need to type anything into that window, just checking that it looks like the screen shot is enough.

+In case of any problems contact the tutors, we'll try to resolve all problems before the course.
+As the last resort we can try to resolve remaining problems in the beginning session.

 How to access the machine
 -------------------------
 Because it is much more comfortable to use a native terminal application than the small VM screen, you will connect to the machine depending on what system you are using.

-Machine configuration details:

-- Administrative user: `root`, password: `debian`
-- Normal user: `user`, password: `user`
-- ssh on port 2222
-- RStudio on port 8787

-In case of any problems try to find contact the tutors, we'll try to resolve all problems before the course.

 Windows
 -------